St. James Parish, Louisiana: Economy

 Formosa Plastic Group plans to build a $9.4 billion petrochemical plant in the parish.
-The plant's property includes a grave of enslaved people, and is being built on the site of a plantation.
-The site has become a site of environmental justice protest for both the lack of addressing the historical relationship to the land and due to the expected rise in pollution due to the plant.
+The proposed plant site includes a plantation and the graves of enslaved people.
+The project has become the focal point of an environmental justice protest because of the expectant rise in pollution and the disrespect of the historic nature of the land involved.

 Education

 St. James Parish Public Schools serves all of St. James Parish.

 Politics

 The current parish president is Peter “Pete” Dufresne (D), who took office at the beginning of 2020.
 In 2016, his predecessor Timmy Roussel was indicted on corruption charges, when he was accused of having parish employees build a private natural gas line.

-St. James Parish is strongly Democratic, although in 2016 Donald Trump came within ten percent of carrying the parish, and Trump was within five percent vs. Joe Biden in 2020.
-The last Republican to win a majority of the parish's vote was Warren G. Harding in 1920, when Louisiana's Acadian population revolted against Woodrow Wilson because of his bitter disagreement with French President Georges Clemenceau.
+St. James Parish has been strongly Democratic for a century.
+However, Donald Trump performed well during his two campaigns, coming within ten points of carrying the parish in 2016 and within five points in 2020.
+Trump would later win the parish in the 2024 election, the first Republican to do so since 1972.
+The last Republican to win a majority of the parish's vote until 2024 was Warren G. Harding in 1920, when Louisiana's Acadian population revolted against Woodrow Wilson because of his bitter disagreement with French President Georges Clemenceau.
 Dwight D. Eisenhower won a 17-vote plurality in 1956, and Richard Nixon also won a plurality in his 2,900-plus-county 1972 landslide.